gabriela-framework/gabriela/docs/README.md

 ````

 Since these modules will run one after the other, each module would receive a new reference to `basicDefinition`.
-One reference in *myModuleOne* and one for *myModuleTwo*.
+One reference for *myModuleOne* and one for *myModuleTwo*.
 That means that the *init* function is executed
 once for every module in which the definition is used.

 But if you used *basicDefinition* in any other place within the same module, you would get the same reference.